 Assignment design is key to encouraging integrity in students’ work.
 There are three general principles that should be followed when designing assignments: specificity, embeddedness, and process.

-- The more specific the assignment the less likely that an off-the-rack essay will fit its contours.
-Never ask students to write about some book or other—essay topics need to state their starting point, which ought to emerge from the specific context of the course.
+- The more specific the assignment the less likely that an off-the-rack assignment will fit its contours.
+Never ask students to write about some book or other—assignment topics need to state their starting point, which ought to emerge from the specific context of the course.

 - The assignment objectives also need to be stated clearly, and students informed that papers that do not address those objectives will be graded harshly.
 A plagiarized paper, unless it is written to order, is unlikely to achieve those objectives.
 If the unprovably plagiarized paper gets a D+ because it is off topic, the plagiarist is unlikely to do it again.
 The more clearly defined the topic, the more legitimate such punitive grades become.